hamedunive/SoftArchitecture/README.md

 - Check who did the tasks (challenges) and review them.

 ## Description of Architecture
-The application uses Service-Based architecture, which is divided into four modules:
+The application uses Service-Based architecture, which is divided into three modules:
 - Company Login
 - Developer Login
 - Landing Page
-- Database

 This architecture prioritizes simplicity and ease of understanding in coding while keeping modularity.
 Each module can be run in docker independently.